 On Palm Sunday we invited a few friends over for brunch.
 I knew I wanted an excuse to make muffins for the April edition of Is My Blog Burning? and it seems like we don't see our friends as often as we'd like since the Critic started a new job with marathon hours.
 So we sent out invitations and I started scouring recipe books for good muffin recipes and defrosting sausages.
 I didn't have to do any research to come up with an egg dish, because I have a fantastic recipe which came to me from my sister's in-laws: the O'Leary Family Christmas Egg Casserole.

 Christmas?
-Well, the reason I know and love this dish is that it's a tradition in the O'Leary family to make it for Christmas dinner.
+Well, the reason I know and love this dish is that it's a tradition in the O'Leary family to make it for Christmas breakfast.
 When I spend Christmas in the Chicago area, we usually have breakfast with my sister's family before going on to the main party.
 Not only is it delicious, but it's ideal for Christmas morning, in that you prepare it the night before and put it directly in a hot oven from the refrigerator: minimal work for a very busy morning!